Jacobly0506/hojoon-portfolio/README.md

 ## Assignment 2: Critique and redesign (MakeoverMonday)

 ### Step 1: Choose a Data Visualization from MakeoverMonday
-For this assignment, I selected the dataset and original visualization from the MakeoverMonday Week 47 (2022) challenge: **Railroad Infrastructure Quality Rankings**.
+For this assignment, I selected the dataset and original visualization from the MakeoverMonday Week 47 (2022) challenge: **Railroad Infrastructure Quality Rankings**, because it presents a globally relevant topic that intersects with transportation, infrastructure investment, and development equity.

 - **Dataset Source**: [MakeoverMonday 2022 Week 47 – Railroad Infrastructure Quality Rankings](https://data.world/makeovermonday/2022w47)
-- **Original Source Organization**: World Economic Forum (via The Global Competitiveness Report)
-- **Data Year**: 2019

 ### Step 2: Critique the data visualization